 Catholic Charities of Dorchester and coastal region - Several assistance programs are administered for low income families, the elderly, and immigrants.
 They also work with local churches.
 Some of what may be available includes free food, medical care (including dental and vision services) and more.
 While very limited, some emergency funds or access to government grants may be offered for expenses such as rent, utility bills, or a security deposit for a homeless family.
 More details on Catholic Charities Charleston region.

 Dorchester County charities that offer basic needs, such as free clothing or school supplies/holiday items, can help working poor families.
-Many of the charities have volunteers on site that collect and distribute gently used goods for everyday use or even Christmas.
+Many of the charities in town including Summerville have volunteers on site that collect and distribute gently used goods for everyday use or even Christmas.
 The help is available from clothing closets and thrift stores.
 Find free clothes and school supplies.